trotzig/react-available-times/README.md

 - `events`: calendar events, usually pulled from a different source (e.g. a Google Calendar).
 Each object needs a `start` and an `end` date, plus a `label` property.
 Optionally, they can also have a `color`.
-- `around`: a date signalling the week you want to display.
+- `start`: a date signalling the week you want to display to begin with.
 Can be any day within the week.
 - `height`: a string or a number controlling the `height` of the component.
   E.g. `'100%'`, `350`, `'100vh'`.
 If left out, the full height of the screen
   will be used.